Home > All Recipes > Frosting > Small Batch Strawberry Buttercream (with Freeze Dried Strawberries)

 Stable Whipped Cream With Marshmallow (No Gelatin!)

-• Creamy whipped ganache in a bowl.
+• Creamy brown butter cinnamon glaze in a mixing bowl.

 5 from 2 votes (1 rating without comment)